 Supporting the learning of pupils with English as an additional language in multicultural settings

-The only fully interactive, university accredited and tutored online course of its kind in the UK!
+A fully interactive, university accredited and tutored online course

 When a day course is just not enough to get you fully on top of the situation…

 When you can’t take time out of school to train …

 When you really need a more in-depth understanding to work with your English as an Additional Language learners…